xiabai84/aliyun-ecs-ai-sandbox/README.md

 Specially for installing nvidia driver see: https://github.com/NVIDIA/ansible-role-nvidia-driver

 ### More...
 Currently we can use stop_ecs_instance.py to stop instance without deleting intance's network settings like VSwitch, VPC ...
-These features should also be included as optins during the deleting process in the future.
+Deleting of these features should also be included as optins in the future.